Mountain View Trail

 How crowded does Mountain View Trail get, and when is the best time to visit?

-Mountain View Trail has low crowd levels due to low access infrastructure nearby.
-The best time to visit is unknown.
+Mountain View Trail is considered low crowd density due to low access infrastructure nearby.
+The best time to visit is not specified.

 What is the parking situation at Mountain View Trail?